spbrogan/rvc2mqtt/docs/plugin.md

 All entities or devices in the system are handled by a plugin.
-Some plugins will be generally maintained while others can be customized and supplied in the configuration file independent of the rvc2mqtt code.
+Some plugins will be generally maintained while others can be customized and supplied in the plugin directory independent of the rvc2mqtt code.

 At the moment it is unclear how consistent and specification compliant RV-C devices are and this allows greater flexibility while still hopefully creating an easy system.